 Celtics win sixth straight

-The Boston Celtics lead the Toronto Raptors by three games in the Atlantic Division after defeating the Brooklyn Nets 87-85 on Saturday.
+The Boston Celtics increased their lead over the Toronto Raptors in the Atlantic Division on Friday with victory over the Los Angeles Lakers.

 View all Basketball lines